hardkorebob/pyrathe/README.md

+WARNING!
+EDUCATIONAL PUERPOSES ONLY!
+THE MAN BEHIND ALL THIS IS REALLY A BIRD OF A FRIEND'S DOG.

 # pyrathe

+A SIMPLE PYTHON EDITOR 4 NEWBIE PROGRAMMERS.
+4 REALZ_

+THE _BEST_ WAY TO LEARN CODE with mu: IS A WITH BUILDING YOUR VERY OWN _MU(micro)_ EDITOR> THIS THING HERE LADIES & GENTS IS BUILT IN ITSELF IN VA WITH <3 | BE KIND!

+TRULY THE SIMPLEST AND EASIEST WAY TO LEARN PYTHON. in isinstance(JUST, <600 lines);

+pyrathe is a Python3 code editor for beginner programmers based on 0 feedback from anyone but an AI and my artistic Self.

+pyrathe has only the most essential features, so users are not intimidated by a superbly baffling interfaces _ofDeath and 70,000 lines of text PLUS QT(yuck).
+Pheeeww.....

+also known as

 python rapid app &amp; txt handling env & [tinywm](https://www.github.com/hardkorebob/tinywm) {in: scrot below}
 @505 lines (468 loc) · 18.7 KB